silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 The control, format and other special characters are discussed in [Chapter 23][uni-ch23] of TUS.
 Numbers are described in [Chapter 22][uni-ch22-numerals] and in most of the various sections covering different scripts in Chapters 7–20.
 Punctuation and spaces are discussed in [Chapter 6][uni-ch6] of TUS.
 Symbols are the topic of [Chapter 22][uni-ch22] of TUS.
 Line and paragraph separators are covered in [Chapter 5][uni-ch5.8].

-It will be worth describing letters and case in a little more detail, and we will do so after finishing this general survey of character properties. <a href='#comb-marks'>Combining marks</a> will also be discussed.
+It will be worth describing letters and case in a little more detail, and we will do so after finishing this general survey of character properties.
+[Combining marks](#stacking-of-non-spacing-combining-marks) will also be discussed.

 Returning to our discussion of the fields in the `UnicodeData.txt` database file, the fourth, fifth and sixth fields contain particularly important properties: the **Canonical Combining Classes**, **Bi-directional Category** and **Decomposition Mapping** properties.
 Together with the general category properties, these three properties are the most important character properties defined in Unicode.
 Accordingly, each of these will be given additional discussion.
-The canonical combining classes are relevant only for combining marks (characters with general category properties of Mn, Mc and Me), and will be described in more detail in <a href='#canonical'>"Canonical Ordering"</a>.
+The canonical combining classes are relevant only for combining marks (characters with general category properties of Mn, Mc and Me), and will be described in more detail in [Canonical Ordering](#canonical-ordering).
 The bi-directional categories are used in relation to the bi-directional algorithm, which is specified in [UAX #9][uni-utr9].
-A brief outline of this is provided in <a href='#rendering'>"Rendering Behaviors"</a>.
+A brief outline of this is provided in [Rendering Behaviors](#rendering-behaviours).
 Finally, the character decomposition mappings specify canonical and compatibility equivalence relationships.
-We will discuss this further in <a href='#decomp'>"(De)Composition & Normalization"</a>.
+We will discuss this further in [(De)Composition and Normalization](#decomposition-and-normalization).

 Most of the next six fields contain properties that are of more limited significance.
 Fields seven to nine relate to the numeric value of numbers (characters with general category properties (Nd, Nl and No)).
 These are covered in [Section 4.6 of TUS][uni-ch4.6].
 The tenth field contains the **Mirrored** property, which is important for right-to-left scripts, and is described in [Section 4.7 of TUS][uni-ch4.7] and also in [UAX #9][uni-utr9] (the bi-directional algorithm).
-I will say more about it in <a href='#rendering'>"Rendering Behaviors"</a>.
+I will say more about it in [Rendering Behaviors](#rendering-behaviours).
 Fields eleven and twelve contain the Unicode 1.0 Name and 10646 properties.

 The last three fields contain case mapping properties: **Uppercase Mapping**, **Lowercase Mapping**, and **Titlecase mapping**.
-These are considered further in <a href='#case'>"Case Mappings"</a>.
+These are considered further in [Case Mappings](#case-mappings).

 As mentioned earlier, `UnicodeData.txt` is a semicolon-delimited text database.
 Now that each of the fields have been described, here are some examples: